 The Belfry Repair Fund ("BRF") is the charitable part of the Association to help church towers carry out restoration work on their bells by giving out grants as well as providing information and advice to keep bells in good working order.
 The BRF provides grants for or towards the cost of bells, their fittings or their repairs, or for structural, mechanical or sound control work.
 The first grant was made in 1953 The with a payment of £10 to Walton on Thames.
-Since then, the fund has given a total of 99 grants, totalling over £153,000, to towers in all parts of the Association.
+Since then, the fund has given a total of 105 grants, totalling over £175,000, to towers in all parts of the Association.
 2005 was a ground breaking year when a total of £23,300 was paid out to 6 towers, and in 2014 a record grant of £20,000 was given to St John the Divine, Merton, towards the installation of a new ring of 6 bells.
+After pausing to re-group, we then contributed £20,000 to the restoration of Southwark Cathedral's bells in 2017.
+Most recently, repairs at St Nicholas, Godstone have been assisted with a grant of £1,000.

 The BRF Committee are pleased to receive grant applications towards any suitable project, no matter the size.
 Download a copy of the grant application form.
 If you would like more information about the grant application process, or to obtain other financial and fund raising information, please contact the BRF Secretary.